 This course surveys historical movements in theology up to the eighteenth century.
 Major figures, controversies, creeds, and theological works will be addressed.
 Significance of historical theology to the modern church emphasized.
-Prerequisite: GSU-1107 Foundations of Learning; can be taken concurrently.
+Prerequisite: GSU-1107 Foundations of Learning or junior status.
+May be taken concurrently with GSU-1107.